kolesnikov-pasha/MultiTouchGestureDetector/README.md

 ## How to use it

-Just clone `multi-touch-detector` module to your project and use examples.
+Just clone `multitouch-gesture-detector` module to your project and use examples.
 TODO: add better documentation

 ## Examples